 These are very good for those with dry skin and conditions like eczema and psoriasis.
 Applying an occlusive moisturizer immediately after bathing may be an effective way to trap additional water in the skin.

-One further point – whilst lanolin and natural waxes are included within this list of occlusives, they’re actually considered to sit somewhere between an emollient and an occlusive as the barrier they form is not impenetrable – I often liken petroleum and mineral oil to covering your body in clingfilm!
+One further point – whilst lanolin and natural waxes are included within this list of occlusives, they’re actually considered to sit somewhere between an emollient and an occlusive as the barrier they form is not impenetrable and let’s the skin ‘breathe’, unlike petrolatum (petroleum jelly) or mineral oil which I have often considered to be like covering your body in clingfilm

 A good balanced skincare routine should, ideally, contain humectants, emollients and occlusives (The Derm Review).

-Why is Natural skincare better for your body?
+Why is totally natural skincare better for your body?